followmyutopia/devextreme-documentation/concepts/05 Widgets/zz Common/15 Advanced/40 3rd-Party Frameworks Integration API/30 Advanced Configuration.md

         }
     })

-The integrationOptions configuration object contains the following fields.
+The **integrationOptions** configuration object contains the following fields:

 - **watchMethod**

- This field accepts the following function.
+ This field accepts the following function:

-        function(expressionGetter: ExpressionGetter, callback: CallbackFn, options?: WatchOptions): DisposeFn
+        function(expressionGetter, callback, watchOptions)

  Where

- - **ExpressionGetter** - An expression being watched.
+ - **expressionGetter** - An expression being watched.
 Accepts a function or string.

- - **CallbackFn** - A callback called when the watcher is first set, and then each time the expressionGetter's value change has been detected during the digest loop.
+ - **callback** - A callback is called when the watcher is first set and each time it detects a value is changed for the expressionGetter during the internal evaluation loop.

- - **WatchOptions** - An object containing two Boolean fields:
+ - **watchOptions** - An object containing two Boolean fields:

      - **skipImmediate** - Specifies whether to skip the first value comparison.

      - **deep** - Specifies whether the watcher uses deep or shallow comparison.

- - **DisposeFn** - A function called when watchers related to the widget are disposed of.
+ - The method should return a function that is called when watchers related to the widget are deleted.

-Most of DevExtreme widgets allow you to adjust their appearance using templates.
-You can specify a template by the name, using a function, or define markup.
-Use the following fields to provide template support.

 - **templates**

- This field holds an array of named templates that are added when the widget is being initialized.
-An item key should correspond to the template name.
-The item value should be the following object.
+ This field holds a map of the templates that are added when the widget is initialized.
+Item keys should correspond to template names.
+Item values should be objects that contain render functions.

+        templates: {
-        {
+            itemTemplate: {
-            render: function(renderData: RenderData): JQuery { ... }
+                render: function (renderData){
+                    // 'renderData' includes the following fields:
+                    // 'model' - data to be applied on markup
+                    // 'itemIndex' - index of item in collection (or id in hierarchical collections)
+                    // 'container' - append rendered markup to this element ...
                 }

- Where

-        interface RenderData {
-            model: any; // Data to be applied on markup
-            itemIndex: any; // Index of item in collection (or id in hierarchical collections)
-            container: any; // Append rendered markup to this element }
+            }
+        }

- The function should return a jQuery element containing the rendered template.
+ The **render** function should return an HTML element containing the rendered template.

 - **createTemplate**

- Define this method to support the capability to specify a template using a function or markup.
-This method should accept an HTML string or DOM passed to a **...Template** option of the widget and return a jQuery element containing the rendered template.
+ A function that processes a custom template.
+It accepts an HTML markup or a DOM node passed to a widget's **...Template** option and returns an object with a render function.

+        createTemplate: function(source) {
+            var template = Hogan.compile(source);
+            return {
+                render: function(args) {
+                    return template.render(args.data);
+                }
+            };
+        }

-In some cases, a widget can remove markup created by the template's **render()** method, e.g. item templates are removed when items are updated.
-If you need to dispose of resources allocated by the removed template (e.g. event handlers), subscribe to the **dxremove** event.
+In some cases, templates are removed at runtime, for example, when items are updated.
+To delete resources allocated to removed templates, handle to the **dxremove** event.

     integrationOptions: {
         templates: {
             "item": {
                 render: function(args) {
-                    var $div = $("<div>").dxButton({
+                    var div = document.createElement("div");
+                    new Button(div ,{
                         text: args.model
                     });
                     var intervalId = setInterval(function() {
                         console.log(args.model);
                     }, 500);
-                    $div.on("dxremove", function() {
+                    DevExpress.events.on(div, "dxremove", function() {
                         clearInterval(intervalId);
                     });
-                    args.container.append($div);
+                    args.container.appendChild(div);
-                    return $div;
+                    return div;
                 }
             }
         }